-Indeed, being committed to living antioppression requires that we not only examine our values and beliefs but live them out as well.
+Indeed, being committed to living anti-oppression requires that we not only examine our values and beliefs but live them out as well.
 As helpers, we must believe that we are good helpers or we would not be in social work.
-But we need to question our intentions and motivations, and ask ourselves: Are we good helpers?
+But we need to question our intentions and motivations and ask ourselves: Are we good helpers?
 Do we truly value all human beings?
 When we see the "stereotypical" Indigenous person on the streets, do we value them?
 Do we care about the poorest people?
-When we work with people from the gay, lesbian, bi-sexual, transgendered and queer community do we value them?
-And what about people who live with disabilities?
+When we work with people from the gay, lesbian, bi-sexual, transgendered, and queer community do we value them?
+What about people who live with disabilities?
 These are tough questions, but they must be examined.
 Exploring our values and beliefs is very difficult, but a commitment to anti-oppressive living requires that we do just this.
-The eighth code of ethic from The Sacred Tree states:

-All the races and tribes in the world are like the different coloured flowers of one meadow.
+The eighth ethic from Bopp et al. (1984) was, "All the races and tribes in the world are like the different coloured flowers of one meadow.
 All are beautiful.
-As Children of the Creator they must all be respected (p.80).

-A commitment to continuously examine our values and beliefs can be instrumental in living anti-oppression, which in turn, informs how we will practice social work.
+As Children of the Creator they must all be respected" (p.
+80).
+A commitment to continuously examine our values and beliefs can be instrumental in living antioppression, which informs how we will practice social work.

-Now We Journey To Look At How Our History and Reflective Self Inform "Best Practices" - In the Western Direction
+In the Western Direction, Now We Journey to Look at How Our History and Reflective Self Inform Best Practices

-In our examination of praxis we have come to know and understand that praxis must include an analysis of Indigenous histories.
-We also understand that praxis must include a continuous reflection of self.
-A research study on best practices in First Nations communities identified the importance of knowing self in practice:
+In our examination of praxis, we have come to know and understand that praxis must include an analysis of Indigenous histories.
+We also understand that praxis must include a continuous reflection of the self.
+A research study on best practices in First Nations communities identified the importance of knowing the self in practice:

 One worker talked about always having to remember where she was from and why she was doing this work.
 It was the personal commitment to her community that kept her strong and wanting to do social work, but also remembering that she was, at the same time, a social worker and a First Nations person.
-She always had to remember the historical issues that have impacted our people while at the same time remember our traditional ways (Green and Thomas, 2005, p.10).
+She always had to remember the historical issues that have impacted our people while at the same time remember our traditional ways (Green & Thomas, 2005, p.
+10).

 One critical skill in social work practice requires an examination and understanding of our assumptions.
-For example, there are assumptions around Indigenous people living on or off the reserve system.
-Non-Indigenous peoples at times assume because one lives on reserve, they are necessarily cultural, culturally aware, and/or traditional.
-As we explore our histories, we see how for one, reserve systems are colonial regimes (Simpson, 2000, p.126).
-As well, we understand that while reserves were created to isolate our people from dominant society, our children were simultaneously removed from our 'reserves' to learn how to assimilate into dominant society.
+For example, there are assumptions around Indigenous peoples living on or off the reserve system.
+Non-Indigenous peoples, at times, assume because one lives on-reserve that they are necessarily cultural, culturally aware, and/or traditional.
+As we explore our histories, we see how, for one, reserve systems are colonial regimes (Simpson, 2000, p.
+126).
+As well, we understand that while reserves were created to isolate our people from the dominant society, our children were simultaneously removed from our reserves to learn how to assimilate into the dominant society.
 Having said this, many people who live within and among the reserve system are truly connected to one another.
-Moreover, those who live in urban settings gravitate towards, and are connected with one another.
-The point here is, that no matter where Indigenous peoples live, they/ we do make connections with each other and nurture relationships and traditional teachings interchangeably.
-For this reason, much of our work is based in the communities we live in - our work in closely linked to the issues of our community, and we work hard to pay attention to what our community members tell us.
-Fostering these relationships is important for our learning, for our teaching, for our practice, and for our communities
+Moreover, those who live in urban settings gravitate towards and are connected with one another.
+The point here is, that no matter where Indigenous peoples live, they/we do make connections with each other and nurture relationships and traditional teachings interchangeably.
+For this reason, much of our work is based in the communities we live in.
+Our work is closely linked to the issues of our community and we work hard to pay attention to what our community members tell us.
+Fostering these relationships is important for our learning, for our teaching, for our practice, and for our communities.